jedireza/neeva-ios/README.md

 1. Tap “Get user info” to check your username and save the token to the keychain so you don’t have to re-enter it.
 1. Switch to the relevant tab to test your feature.

+## SwiftUI Previews
+To perform authenticated requests in SwiftUI previews, create a `dev-token.txt` file in `Sources/NeevaSupport` and copy over your `httpd~login` token from the app or website.
+This file is ignored by Git, but will be copied over when creating the preview.

 ## Updating the schema and `API.swift`

 Copy the latest `schema.json` file to `Sources/NeevaSupport/schema.json`